Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Popup Form extends Beyond Application Window

-When the Database Window is in the maximized state if you open a normal Form it will also adjust itself to the maximized state.
-But, if the Pop-up Property value is set to Yes then the form will open in its original designed size.
-This is true if you set the Border Style Property value to Dialog or Thin instead of setting the Pop-up Property value.
-But, this will remove the Minimize/Maximize; Restore Window Buttons on the Title Bar.
-Setting the Border Style property value to None will remove the Title Bar totally.
+When the Database Window is maximized, any form you open in normal mode will automatically expand to fill the same maximized state.
+However, if the Pop-up property is set to Yes, the form will open in its original designed size, regardless of the database window state.
+The same behavior occurs if you set the Border Style property to Dialog or Thin, instead of enabling the Pop-up property.
+But note that doing so removes the Minimize, Maximize, and Restore buttons from the form’s title bar.
+Setting the Border Style property to None removes the title bar entirely.

 Wrong, you can try this to find out:

-3. If you didn't make the Application window small enough then click on the Title Bar of the Pop-up Form and drag it out of the Application Window.
-You can place both the Pop-up Form and Application Window side by side or place the Pop-up Form over the small Application window to hide it completely.
+3. If you didn't make the Application window small enough, then click on the Title Bar of the Pop-up Form and drag it out of the Application Window.
+You can place both the Pop-up Form and Application Window side by side or place the Pop-up Form over the small Application Window to hide it completely.

 Positioning PopUp Form